3-month program free to Stetson students

 Professionalism Certificate

 The J.J.
 Master Center Professionalism Certificate provides students with experiential learning opportunities resulting in a competitive advantage in the workforce through expert-led seminars, book club meetings, peer networking sessions and a micro internship.
-Students also complete the program with ELR credit and five cultural credits.
+Student also complete the program with ELR credit, Business Professionalism requirement, and five cultural credits.
+The program is offered each semester.

-Prior to applying for the Spring 2024 cohort, please review the following information.
+Prior to applying for the Fall 2025 cohort, please review the following information.

 Deadlines

-The deadline to apply for the Spring 2024 cohort is November 15th (application button below under "Program Registration").
+The deadline to apply for the Fall 2025 cohort is May 23 (application button below under "Program Registration").

-You must also attend a virtual information session to enroll in this certificate:
+You must also attend an information session to enroll in this certificate.
+Choose your preferred date to register:

 Attendance

-In order to complete and receive your certificate requires attendance at all seminars, book club meetings, and peer networking sessions listed below under "Program Structure".
+Completing and receiving your certificate requires attendance to all seminars, book club meetings, and peer networking sessions listed below under “Program Structure”.
 No partial credit will be given.
-Below are the dates for the Spring 2024 cohort, please make sure that you are available these days and times.
+Below are the dates for the Fall 2025 cohort, please make sure that you are available these days and times.

 The Professionalism Certificate program is free to Stetson students.
 Participation requirements include attendance and participation in: